carlosivanr/hugo_website/content/guides/logistic-regression/2021-10-17-logistic-regression/index.en.markdown

 </table>

 ### Prepare data
-Before building our logistic regression model, we will need to convert Cured and Intervention to factors.
-Additionally, we will need to order the levels so that Not Cured and No Treatment are the baseline categories and are set as 0 rather than 1.
+Before building our logistic regression model, we will need to convert Cured and Intervention to factored variables.
+Additionally, we will need to order the levels so that Not Cured and No Treatment are the baseline (reference) categories.

 ```r
 eelData$Cured <- factor(eelData$Cured, levels = c("Not Cured", "Cured"))